-We are partnering with our long-term friends and fellow USA travel company Cheesemans’ Ecology Safaris to co-promote a ‘best of Australian Wildlife’ Tour which we are offering either as a separate northern and southern Australian sectors, or as a combined 28-day megatour which we are offering at a discounted price.
+This is the second part of our ‘best of Australian Wildlife’ Tour which we are offering either as a separate northern and southern Australian sectors, or as a combined 28-day megatour.

 This Southern Australian sector covers iconic areas such as Lamington National Park in southern Queensland, Kangaroo Island South Australia and Bruny Island, Mount Field National Park and Cradle Mountain in Tasmania.
 It has been designed to adjoin a Northern Australian sector (1-15 September 2021).

 The tour will be led by Inala’s Dr Tonia Cochran with local guides in each location.